-Just like the PMP, PMI-PBA, and CBAP/CCBA, the BRM also has a professional certification.
+Just like the Project Management Professional (PMP)®, PMI Professional in Business Analysis (PMI-PBA)®, and CBAP/CCBA, the BRM also has a professional certification.
 The BRMP is the newest, hottest certification to hit the market.
 The BRMP stands for Business Relationship Management Professional.
 It is the first level of certification for Business Relationship Managers.
 This certification is designed to provide those in a BRM role or those looking to move into a BRM role with the foundational knowledge they need to be successful.
 The foundational knowledge is captured in the BRMBOK (BRM Body of Knowledge).
 The BRMBOK can be downloaded for free as a member of BRMI (Business Relationship Management Institute) or ordered on Amazon in paperback or eBook.

 What is BRMI®?

 To further promote and develop Business Relationship Managers around the world, the Business Relationship Management Institute (BRMI) was created.
 BRMI is a non-profit corporation that serves the Business Relationship Management professional community by providing membership, certification, and professional development to help maximize Business Relationship Management capability in organizations.
 BRMI is the go-to source of up-to-date BRM knowledge and leading practices and the forum to exchange ideas with other practitioners in the field.